 Naval Research Laboratory (NRL) Internship Program for HBCU/MI Students

-The Washington Center has partnered with the Naval Research Laboratory (NRL) to encourage promising young minority students to pursue careers in scientific research by providing them with an introduction to professional laboratory research and the opportunity to perform “hands-on” work at the Naval Research Laboratory (NRL) in Washington, DC.
+The Washington Center has partnered with the U.S. Naval Research Laboratory (NRL) to encourage students from underrepresented backgrounds to pursue careers in scientific research.
+Participants receive an introduction to professional laboratory research and perform hands-on work at the Naval Research Laboratory in Washington, D.C.

 The interdisciplinary research performed at NRL gives interns exposure to a variety of fields including materials science and engineering, chemical and biochemical engineering, aerospace engineering, physics, synthetic chemistry, biochemistry, molecular biology, computer science, mathematics, mechanical engineering and electrical engineering.

-Research interns are active participants in major research programs at the NRL.
-They will conduct “hands-on” laboratory research using state-of-the-art equipment, working a minimum of 40 hours per week under the guidance of senior NRL staff.
+Research interns are active participants in major research programs at the NRL, working a minimum of 40 hours per week under the guidance of senior NRL staff.

 Each intern will be assigned a mentor who will provide a 10-week planned research outline of assignments and expectations.
-In addition to conducting scientific research, the interns are provided the opportunity to attend scientific and skill-set seminars on topics including laboratory safety, ethics in science and engineering, graduate school site visits, job-search and interviewing skills and resume writing.
-These and other weekend activities are arranged by Program Directors to promote team building and networking among peers.
+In addition, interns will attend scientific and skill-set seminars and participate in select weekend activities arranged by Program Directors.
+Learn more here.